hotkeymuc/vcxdk/README.md

 ![VCXDK Logo](/info/VCXDKLogo.svg)
 # VCXDK
-Unofficial software development kit (SDK) for the VTech "CX" line of learning computers
+Unofficial software development kit for the VTech "CX" line of learning computers

 Goal is to have a simple way to compile homebrew ROM cartridges that can be run on any VTech computer of that model line.